Another surface parking lot in the Monroe Ward section of downtown has caught the eye of developers.

 The lots have been under contract since late last year, said Fred Jones, owner of W.C.
 Hutchinson Real Estate Inc., which manages the site for a trio of property owners, including a business entity managed by local attorney Jack Pearsall.

-The buyers have retained Spencer Grice, an architect with Richmond-based SMBW Architects, to design the apartment project, Mullen said.
+The buyers have retained Spencer Grice, an architect with Richmond-based SMBW, to design the apartment project, Mullen said.
 However, details about the proposed apartment building, including its height and number of units, remain in the works.

 The purchase of the property, which has sat mostly vacant for 45 to 50 years, is contingent upon the rezoning of the site, Jones said.